 holds or guided someone to a I.G.F.A World Record tarpon, snook or redfish.

-sharks recently and two women's record snook back in the 80's.
+couple hammerhead sharks over 10 years ago and two women's record snook back in the 80's.

 There are no guides that fish my area that actually have "I.G.F.A.
 World Records"